luvnft/Blend-Botanix/README.md

 ### Blend is the first on Botanix

-Our team is the first to introduce advanced AI backed digital identity engine and protocol on Botanix, introducing the concept of NFT Passport on Botanix.
+Our team deserve a pat on the back!
+We are the first to introduce advanced AI backed digital identity engine and protocol on Botanix, introducing the concept of NFT Passport on Botanix.

 # Blend's Market Strategy

 ### Dynamic API Subscription Business Model

 ### Tackling Large Market Size